 - Theresa Y. Singleton, Senior Vice President and Community Affairs Officer, Federal Reserve Bank of Philadelphia

-The Federal Reserve Bank of Philadelphia will send the first 100 registrants to this session a complimentary copy of the book, Investing in Rural Prosperity.
+The Federal Reserve Bank of Philadelphia sent the first 100 registrants to this session a complimentary copy of the book, Investing in Rural Prosperity.
 The book is a joint publication of the Federal Reserve Board of Governors and the Federal Reserve Bank of St. Louis and details a framework for advancing shared economic prosperity in rural communities across the U.S.